saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Sealed classes in Kotlin
 - Kotlin doesnt have algebric data types.
 - But you can simulate them using sealed classes.
-- Selaed classes puts restriction on what type of classes can inherit from base class.
+- Sealed classes puts restriction on what type of classes can inherit from base class.
 - Inner(nested classes) iheriting from outer class to implement two different return types for http request, viz. "success" and "failure".
 - The "sealed" keyword before the "class" keyword ensures that no other class can inherit from the outer class.
 - Starting Kotlin v1.1, the inner class restriction was removed.
 Now classes can be defined  anywhere within the same file.

 ### Type aliases in Kotlin
-Type aliases allow us to provide aliases for certain types, while keeping the underlying characteristics the same. typealias Name = String
+- Type aliases allow us to provide aliases for certain types, while keeping the underlying characteristics the same.

-Delegation
+-  For eg. typealias Name = String

-Problems with inheritance
+### Delegation

-Long heirarchies
+### Problems with inheritance
-Bloated classes
+- Long heirarchies
-Kotlin has single inheritance model
+- Bloated classes
-Composition Vs inheritance
+- Kotlin has single inheritance model
-Compose functionality of different classes into one class.
+- Composition Vs inheritance
+- Compose functionality of different classes into one class.
 Eg log + permissions = controller.
-Leads to better design.
+- Leads to better design.
-Composition in kotlin is achieved by delegation.
+- Composition in kotlin is achieved by **delegation**.
-Delegation of classes
+- Delegation of classes
-Delegation pattern.
+- Delegation pattern.

-Delegation of properties
+### Delegation of properties

 ### Delegating member function in kotlin
 Syntax:
 Class xyz(repository: Repository): Repository by repository {}

 Now xyz can call the methods of Repository directly, without dereferencing .
 This is possible because the repository instance is passed to the constructor.
 We should not inject too many dependencies, at most two.

-Local delegates in kotlin
+- Local delegates in kotlin
-Extension properties in kotlin
+- Extension properties in kotlin

 ### Generics:
-Generic constraints in k
+- Generic constraints in kotlin
-Generics and invariance
+- Generics and invariance

-Covariance in k
+### Covariance in kotlin
-Contravariance in k
+- Contravariance in kotlin
-Type projections in k
+- Type projections in kotlin

 ### Metaprogramming:
 - Using java reflection in kotlin